jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## What's Your Conclusion, Stargazer

-I wanted to write "Black Mirror" stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society.
+I wanted to write _Black Mirror_ stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society.

 I'd love to show you how today's geeks will bring people out of the Matrix and into the era of mass-collaboration.
 Roofers will learn to use drones, cleaners to use IR cameras, craftsmen to use 3D printers.
 Because of majicians, the middle-class will like their jobs and give their kids a brighter future on a newly empowered Main Street.